Stephen C. Pepper

 Kant: What Imparts Life to Works of Art?

-be good in substance and ornate withal, but is soul-less.
-Even of women we may
+substance and ornate withal, but is soul-less.
+Even of women we may say she is

 is a quality that is felt rather than thought.